World Trade Organization Ministerial Conference of 2005: Doha Development Agenda

 The declaration of the "MC4 in Doha", named for the Qatari capital (Doha) has provided the mandate for negotiations on a number of issues on agriculture, concerning the implementation of the agreements which had to be completed in 2000 originally.
 However, the declaration set 1 January 2005 as the deadline for completing all but two of the agreements.

 The Doha round aims to cut trade barriers across a wide range of sectors and is supposed to address the needs of developing countries, for whom agriculture is a particularly sensitive topic.
 Developing countries say farm trade needs to be tackled first because it is so important to their economies and because it is heavily protected in many rich countries.
 The 25-nation European Union, in particular, has been under fire for not making further cuts to its farm tariffs and subsidies.
 A series of meetings between ministers has failed to break the deadlock.
 The EU says equal attention needs to be paid to manufactured goods, which far outweigh agriculture's importance in global trade.

 At the 2003 Ministerial Conference, it was expected all members would reach consensus on how to complete the remaining agreements.
-However, the meeting got stuck because of discord created by agricultural issues and ended in deadlock on Singapore issues.
+However, the meeting got stuck because of discord created by agricultural issues and ended in deadlock on the "Singapore issues".
 The original 1 January 2005 deadline was missed.
 After that, members aimed at finishing the negotiations by the end of 2006.

 The shelved Doha development agenda was therefore carried over to the Hong Kong conference.
 That is why speculation on the chances of success of the MC6 had been rife in the months leading up to the conference in Hong Kong.